Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties

-Finally we give the definition of characteristic cycles. \begin{thm}(\cite[Theorem 5.9, 5.18]{Sai17}) Let $X$ be a smooth scheme over $k$ and $K\in D_{\rm ctf}(X,\Lambda)$ be a constructible complex on $X$.
+Finally we recall the definition of characteristic cycles. \begin{thm}(\cite[Theorems 5.9, 5.18]{Sai17}) Let $X$ be a smooth scheme over $k$ and $K\in D_{\rm ctf}(X,\Lambda)$.
 Let $C$ be a closed conical subset of $T^\ast X$ on which $K$ is micro-supported.
-Assume that each irreducible component of $X$ and that of $C$ is of dimension $n$.
-Then, there exists a cycle $CC(K)$ in $\mathbb{Q}\otimes Z_n(T^\ast X)$, supported on $C$, admitting the following property:
+Assume that each irreducible component of $X$ and that of $C$ is of dimension $n$. \begin{enumerate} \item There exists a cycle $CC(K)$ in $\mathbb{Q}\otimes Z_n(T^\ast X)$, supported on $C$, satisfying the following property:

 For every diagram as (\ref{char}) and an at most isolated $C$-characteristic point $u\in U$ of $f$, we have